President: David Anthony

 Career: Janakan is currently a Staff Specialist in the Neurology; Stroke Units at the Royal Adelaide Hospital; Head of the Neurology; Stroke Service at the Lyell McEwin Hospital.
 He also works as a neurologist in private practise.
 His special interest area is in Adult Neuromuscular and Neuro-immunological Disease and conducts a clinic in this area at the Royal Adelaide Hospital.

 Why Muscular Dystrophy SA: Janakan has had a special interest in muscle disorders since the time of his training as a neurologist.
-Janakan hopes working with MDA will enable a link to be established between the MDA community and the hospital system.
+Janakan hopes working with Muscular Dystrophy SA will enable a link to be established between the Muscular Dystrophy SA community and the hospital system.

 Qualifications: BMgmt Marketing (UniSA), fellow.
 Governor’s Leadership Foundation (2003)